AI Programme Management – Adapting Programme Leadership for AI Delivery

 This includes:

-accepting that not everything can be known upfront
+Accepting that not everything can be known upfront

-structuring delivery to allow for iteration and learning
+Structuring delivery to allow for iteration and learning

-maintaining control while allowing plans to evolve
+Maintaining control while allowing plans to evolve

-avoiding false certainty in early plans and commitments
+Avoiding false certainty in early plans and commitments

+AI does not replace programme management discipline — it increases the need for it.
 AI delivery also does not occur in a single uniform way.
-In practice, organisations typically encounter different delivery modes — including custom AI development, configuration of AI-enabled vendor solutions and generative AI adoption — each with distinct delivery and risk characteristics.
+The degree and nature of uncertainty will vary depending on whether organisations are developing custom AI solutions, configuring AI-enabled vendor platforms or adopting existing generative AI capabilities.
+Each mode introduces different combinations of technical, organisational, governance and operational delivery risk.
 These differences become particularly important at project delivery level and are explored further in the AI Project Management Insight.

 Many of the challenges that emerge during delivery are not created during delivery itself.
 They are introduced earlier through weaknesses in the Discovery and Design stages of the AI Transformation Process, including: